Pathway to Promoting Cultural Sensitivity

 This Alumni Lecture is presented by the Ackerman Alumni Association.
 Alumni Lectures are open to all mental health professionals.
 Alumni Association members with dues in good standing may attend free of charge.
 Admission includes a light dinner reception.

-This Alumni Lecture will provide an epistemological stance for how we view ourselves in the world and ourselves as therapists.
+This Alumni Lecture will provide a philosophical stance for how we view ourselves in the world and ourselves as therapists.
 Using lecture and an experiential exercise, participants will learn eleven key principles that can ground therapists in promoting cultural sensitivity through their therapeutic practice or teaching.
 These principles take into account the pervasive role that storytelling, context, and culture play into the lives of therapists and clients.

 - Understand ones’ own positionality on cultural sensitivity